Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Mining NER Corpora

 \subsection{Dataset Statistics}

 Table \ref{CorpusStats} shows the statistics of the final \dsname dataset.
-We create train, dev and test splits.
+We create train, dev, and, test splits.
 Testsets are then manually annotated as described later in Section \ref{sec:testset}.
 Most languages have training datasets of more than $100K$ sentences and $500K$ entities each.
 Some languages like Hindi have more than $1M$ sentences in the training set.
-Compared to other datasets (See Table \ref{num_ent_table}), the \dsname has significantly higher number of entities.
+Compared to other datasets (See Table \ref{num_ent_table}), the \dsname has a significantly higher number of entities.
 Even though the dataset is slightly noisy due to alignment errors, we hope that the large dataset size can compensate for the noise as has been seen in many NLP tasks \cite{bansal2022data}.

 We have manually annotated testsets of around 500-1000 sentences for most languages.
-For \texttt{ta}, we only have small testsets of 50 sentences.
-The \texttt{as} and \texttt{or} testsets are silver standard (the named entity projections have not been verified yet).
+The \texttt{Assamese} and \texttt{Oriya} testsets are silver-standard (the named entity projections have not been verified yet).
 Work on the creation of larger, manually annotated testsets for these languages is in progress.